firedrakeproject/firedrake/docs/source/optimising.rst

 Score-P
 ~~~~~~~

+``Score-P <https://www.vi-hps.org/projects/score-p/>`` [broken link] is
-`Score-P <https://www.vi-hps.org/projects/score-p/>`_ is a tool aimed
-at HPC users.
-We found it to provide some useful insight into MPI
+a tool aimed at HPC users.
+We found it to provide some useful insight
-considerations such as load balancing and communication overhead.
+into MPI considerations such as load balancing and communication
+overhead.

 To use it with Firedrake, users will also need to install Score-P's
 `Python bindings <https://github.com/score-p/scorep_binding_python>`_.